 Best Crew on the Salmon River

 Silver Cloud takes pride in having the best crew on the Salmon River.
 As a group and as individuals, our guides are our most important asset; many have been with Silver Cloud for more than 10 years.
 All are talented professionals who will entertain and amaze you with their skills, both on the water and off.
 They make each trip unique by giving interpretive talks about Idaho history, native cultures, wildlife, astronomy, Lewis and Clark in Idaho, fly fishing and many other topics.
 Our crew’s dedication and professionalism sets us apart from all other outfitters on the Salmon.
+Come see why they are the best crew on the Salmon River.

 Norm is a retired Forest Service river manager.
 His last assignment was on the Main Salmon and Middle Fork rivers.
 He is an avid skier and has been a ski patroller for most of his adult life.
-Since retiring, Norm spends as much time as he can fishing, rafting, skiing and traveling when he is not working on his shop or rental property.
+Since retiring, Norm spends as much time as he can fishing, rafting, skiing and traveling when he is not working on his shop, house or rental property.

 Loren probably was born with a fishing rod in his hand, by five years old he was fly fishing.
 He was a wildlife biologist for 35 years and taught fire behavior and effects courses at the National Interagency Fire Center.
 He has been a fishing guide for over a decade and if he’s not guiding, he’s either wetting a line for himself or hunting.